Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Effortlessly incorporate a romantic design into your every day style with a simple but adorable blouse with pleats.
 This pleated blouse pattern helps you explore new textures and designs with a unique garment piece!

 I’ve bee feeling adventurous lately and decided to get out of my comfort zone with an extraordinary blouse!
-So I made this pleated blouse pattern!
-It took me a while, I’m not gonna hide behind my fingers but I think it’s worth every effort.
+So I made this beautiful pleated blouse pattern!
+It took me a while, I’m not gonna hide behind my fingers and pretend this was easy for me to design and make.
+But I think it’s worth every effort.

 I had comfort in mind when I started working on the pattern for this pleated front blouse and as it turns out, romantic designs are quite comfortable!
 This pleated blouse pattern is sweet, beautiful, with lots of texture but without compromising on wearability.